-Guindulungan: On 11 November 2019, around noontime, a firefight has erupted between warring groups from Barangay Macasampen, Guindulungan and Barangay Kitapok, Datu Saudi Ampatuan.
-More than 100 families have been forced to flee in Sitios Tumagontong and Tantawan in Barangay Macasampen.
+On 11 November 2019, around noontime, a firefight has erupted between warring groups from Barangay Macasampen, Guindulungan and Barangay Kitapok, Datu Saudi Ampatuan.
+More than one hundred (100 families) have been forced to flee in Sitios Tumagontong and Tantawan in Barangay Macasampen.

-The displaced families are being hosted by their relatives in adjacent communities in Barangay Tambunan, Barangay Kalumamis, and Sitio Proper of Barangay Macasampen.
+The displaced families are being hosted by their relatives residing in adjacent communities in Barangay Tambunan, Barangay Kalumamis, and Sitio Proper of Barangay Macasampen.
 There have been reports that four (4) houses along the boundaries of Sitio Tumagontong and Sitio Tantawan in Barangay Macasampen were burned down by one of the groups involved in the rido.

-There are around 15 (75 individuals) out of 100 families who remain displaced.
-These are families who resides in area where the fighting has occurred.
+There are around fifteen (15) families (75 individuals) out of one hundred (100) families who remain displaced.
+These are families which reside in area where the fighting has occurred.